 How do you plot a chart in Power BI?

-What is a quadrant summary chart?
+What is a four quadrant diagram called?